Edward J. Lewis II Lawyers In the Classroom Program

 Jenner and Block law firm partner and child advocate, expanded the program to 100 attorneys in the early 1990’s.
 Currently, the program has over 600 participating attorneys, reaching 60 schools in the Chicagoland area.

-The Lawyers In the Classroom program which had previously been administered by Constitutional Rights Foundation Chicago (CRFC), transitioned in November 2019 to the CBA 501c (3), CBA-Television Productions Inc., the charitable entity that works to serve and educate youth across Chicago.
+The Lawyers In the Classroom program which had previously been administered by Constitutional Rights Foundation Chicago (CRFC), transitioned in November 2019 to the CBA 501c (3), CBA -Media and Civic Education Inc.,formerly, CBA-Television Productions Inc., the charitable entity that works to serve and educate youth across Chicago.

 Working together through the Lawyers in the Classroom, teachers and attorneys’ partner to provide multiple authentic interactive learning opportunities that allow students to enhance critical thinking, collaboration and civil discourse skills.
 Attorney volunteers provide students with knowledge based on real-life experiences and offer young people an opportunity to interact with a variety of positive adult role models.